Free Maryland Criminal & Arrest Record Search (All MD Counties)

 While contacting or going to the county Clerk’s Office can help find older criminal records, searching the state-wide Maryland Judiciary Case Search may still be a great first option because that database includes recent arrests and older criminal records.

-How To Run Statewide Criminal Record Search In MD Through Maryland Judiciary Case Search
+How To Run a Statewide Criminal Record Search in MD via the Maryland Judiciary Case Search

 To search for an individual, follow these steps: